-With the help of nZDM PI it is possible to reduce the downtime of a dual stack PI system to a minimum of a restart + 5 minutes.
-For NetWeaver PI SPs the tool does not offer a full clone, therefore hardware requirements are reduced to a minimum as well.
+With the help of nZDM tool for PI it is possible to reduce significantly the downtime of a dual stack PI system.
+For PI SPs the tool does not offer a full clone, therefore hardware requirements are reduced to a minimum as well.

 As already mentioned, there is no separate license fee for using the nZDM PI tool. nZDM PI is part of the SL Toolset 1.0 SP6 or higher and can be download from the SAP Service Market Place:

 - Search for Support Packages and Patches -> A-Z Index -> S -> SL Toolset